sarahyoo1/3d-globe/README.md

-a webssite displaying 3D globe made in threejs
+a website displaying 3D globe with threejs